What is a legal plan and should I have one?

-A request for cancellation can be done by clicking here or emailed to members@TexasLegal.org.
-Cancellation requests must include your full name, address, associated group or employer and the last four digits of your social security number.
+A request for cancellation can be done by clicking here or emailed to firstname.lastname@example.org.
+Cancellation requests must include your full name, address, and date of birth.
 Cancellation requests received between the 1st and the 25th of each month terminate coverage on the last day of the month.
 Requests received between the 26th and 31st of the month terminate coverage on the 1st of the month after (for example, received on March 26th, effective May 1st).
 Incomplete requests will be returned for resubmission.

 If my account is terminated will my legal matter in process still be covered?